minnyres/docker-amule-dlp/README.md

 ## aMule setting

-The settings of aMule is stored in the file `<config>/amule.conf`.
+The settings of aMule are stored in the file `<config>/amule.conf`.
 If the file already exists, aMule will use the existing configuration file.
 Otherwise, aMule will create a new configuration file according to the default settings.
 Some of the default settings are listed below:

  + port for aMule web server: `4711`
  + port for remote connection with aMule GUI: `4712`